naiso-limbo/naiso-limbo/README.md

 - 👋 Hi, I’m @naiso-limbo
-- 👀 I’m interested in iOS, and good at objective-c and swift
+- 👀 I’m interested in iOS, good at objective-c and swift
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m working with Flutter since 2021
-- 💞️ I’m looking to collaborate on iOS App dev or Flutter app dev
 - 📫 How to reach me naiso.limbo@outlook.com

 <!---